Openings at the Michener

 Responsibilities for each adjunct faculty member differ, pending the class, workshop, or camps s/he is teaching.
 Responsibilities may include but are not limited to the following:

-- Serve as a lead instructor for select weekend and weekday art classes and workshops in the fall, winter, and spring, and summer camps in the summer; develop museum-inspired lesson plans, samples,and interactives for fall, winter, and spring art classes and workshops; provide supply lists for classes and In addition to general art instruction for all grade levels, specific needs for 2019 include:
+- Serve as a lead instructor for select weekend and weekday art classes and workshops in the fall, winter, and spring, and summer camps in the summer; develop museum-inspired lesson plans, samples,and interactives for fall, winter, and spring art classes and workshops; provide supply lists for classes.

 - Provide general art instruction for the school visit Art Door Program, teacher in-service workshops, and offsite school programs; develop themed lesson plans as required